readthedocs/ethicalads.io/content/pages/learning-hub/surveillance-advertising.md

 we want to help you opt-out.

-## Profiling millions of users for fun and profit
+## Profiling Millions of Users for Fun and Profit

 To first understand the problem, it's useful to go through some of the basics of online advertising.
 Showing the right ad is critical to good performance and as an advertiser you want to make sure your ad is shown to a relevant audience.